Keeping in touch days

 - attending a conference.

 There are some rules about the type of work that can be done on these days.
-Visit the Department of Human Services website for more information.
+Visit the Services Australia website for more information.

 Number of keeping in touch days